arnodel/golua/README.md

 The `ast` package defines all the AST nodes.
-The `astcomp` package defines a `Compiler` type that is able to compile an AST to IR, using an instance of `ir.Compiler`.
+The `astcomp` package defines a `Compiler` type that is able to compile an AST to IR, using an instance of `ir.CodeBuilder`.

 The `ir` package defines all the IR instructions and the IR compiler.

 ### IR → Code Compilation

 The runtime bytecode is defined in the `code` package.
-Each IR instruction (see package `ir`) know how to compile itself using an `ir.InstrCompiler` instance.
+The `ircomp` package defines a `ConstantCompiler` type that is able to compile IR code to runtime bytecode, using an instance of `code.Builder`.

 ### Runtime